Table of Contents

 Fair value is the estimated value of a company or investment, or the estimated amount of money that a company or investment can be sold for.

 For example, VCs use discounted cash flow (DCF) analysis to calculate a company’s fair value or investment.
-This formula assumes that the value of an investment is the total value of its future cash flows in today’s prices.
+This formula assumes that the value of an investment is the total value of its future cash flows at today’s prices.
 In other words, this valuation demonstrates the cash that a company’s shareholders can distribute upon selling the company.

 Are you looking for efficient ways to measure your venture capital fund performance?
 Book a call today to manage your portfolio with greater efficiency.